olssonm/blockip/README.md

 ];
 ```

-Everything here is pretty much self explanatory, but because the blockip-handler is customizable, you can pretty much change every aspect of the middleware.
+Everything here is pretty much self explanatory, but because the blockip-handler is customizable you can pretty much change every aspect of the middleware.

 If you want to write your own handler, you should implement the `Olssonm\Blockip\Handlers\BaseHandler`-interface, like so: